UPDATED MAY 31, 2023

 After her breakout performance in Roseanne, Gilbert continued TV success starring on the short-lived show Twins and a recurring role on ER.

-Today Gilbert is 46-years-old and currently developing a TV series called Bucktown.
+Today Gilbert is 48-years-old and currently developing a TV series called Bucktown.
+In 2023 she appeared in the movie 80 for Brady.

 4. John Goodman (Dan Conner)